JardaMartan/meeting-recording/README.md

 - **approved_users** - only users from the list can communicate with the Bot
 - **approved_domains** - only users whose email addresses domains are in the domain list can communicate with the Bot

+In order to get access to all recordings across the Webex Org, the Bot is using a [Webex Integration](https://developer.webex.com/docs/integrations) in the backend.
+The integration needs to be authorized by Webex admin and it uses following scopes to access the recording and user information:
+`meeting:admin_schedule_read`
+`meeting:admin_recordings_read`
+`meeting:admin_preferences_read`
+`spark:people_read`

 ### 1. Space Meeting Forwarding
 Space meeting recording is sent to a Space as a special kind of message which provides integrated playback client.
 <img src="./images/space_meeting_1.png" width="50%">